FlowFX/flowfx.de/content/blog/2020-01-16_copy-paste-from-tmux-to-system-clipboard.md

 title: "Copy & paste from tmux to system clipboard"
 slug: copy-paste-from-tmux-to-system-clipboard
 date: 2020-01-16
-taxonomies:
-  tags: ["tmux", " linux"]
+tags: ["tmux", "linux"]
-  categories:
+categories: ["tech"]
 ---

 For the first time in many years I am using a Linux machine for my work.
 In general I am extremely pleased with the system I've set up.
 But of course, there are things that don't "just work".

 Like... copy selected text from a tmux pane to the clipboard.

 As usual, [StackOverflow](https://unix.stackexchange.com/a/349020) knows the answer.
 In short: